 - protected pages available only to logged in users.
 If the page is navigated to by someone who hasn’t logged in, they’ll be presented with a login form instead, allowing registration and access to additional website content.

 - a simple online shop

-Tailored / Customized components
+Tailored / Customised components

 Components and package code on the web are constantly being improved and released as improved versions.
-This is good, yet when it comes to customizing a component developed by others, it results in the need for a special handling.
+This is good, yet when it comes to customising a component developed by others, it results in the need for a special handling.